 One of the big decisions in the mortgage application process is to decide whether you’re going to choose a fixed or a variable rate.
 Each has its own advantages and disadvantages but ultimately, the most appropriate type of rate for you will come down to your personal preferences, your financial situation and the value that you put on stability and predictability.

-Though variable rates have traditionally been the more popular option in Ireland, the popularity of fixed rates has been on the rise for the last while, so don’t be too quick to write one type off over the other.
+Though variable rates have traditionally been the more popular option in Ireland, the popularity of fixed rates has been on the rise for the last while and they are now the rate of choice for over 70% of all new first-time buyers.

 Take time to consider all of your options